 }

 Users must click the "Connect" button in the extension interface.
-This action creates the link that allows the AI to control the browser.
-If the button is not clicked, the host will not see the available tools.
+Until that happens, the MCP client will not see the available tools.
 Once connected, the extension icon changes color to indicate an active session.

 Practical Implementation Example

 A user can say: "Find my bank statement tab and tell me the last three transactions."
-The agent uses the semantic search tool to scan all open tabs for keywords related to the bank.
-After finding the correct tab, it switches to it.
-The agent then reads the page content or takes a screenshot to find the transaction list.
-This method saves the time needed to log in and find the correct page.
+The agent uses semantic search across open tabs, switches to the right one, and reads the relevant page content without making you log in again.

 Testing the Integration

-Verifying the setup involves checking the bridge logs and the extension status.
-The terminal running the bridge shows the calls the AI model makes.
-If a tool fails, the logs provide an error message.
-Users can watch the browser tabs switch as the agent moves between them.
+Verifying the setup mostly means checking the bridge logs and extension status.
+If a tool fails, the terminal usually shows why, and you can watch the tabs switch as the agent moves between them.

 Evaluation of the Server

-The mcp-chrome server is a major choice for local automation.
+mcp-chrome is a strong option for local automation.
 It focuses on using existing resources rather than creating new ones.

 Pros of mcp-chrome: